Club Member Perks

 Mycorzha has a strong tradition of sharing oral history, and so there are many tales to tell!
 Often told as children's parables, each monthly new tea creature has a favorite story they heard growing up that they share with you.
 The stories often connect back to the world lore of the Isles, giving out bits and pieces of the history of the Isles long since forgotten.
 Tea club members receive a paper booklet with the story printed, but you can also access all the stories new and old digitally at any time in the clubhouse.

-Every month you will get a newsletter keeping you posted about all the new content for that month, as well as a 20% off coupon for the featured character that month!
+Every month you will get a newsletter keeping you posted about all the new content for that month, with a 20% off coupon for the featured character that month!
 Each month comes with new lore drops, character expansions, and new tea-spiriments to try in the Wares and Goods store.
+Beyonder's that review our tea's in the wares shop get money back for helping the communitea!

 New tea club members receive a free copy of the Mycorzha world map with their first club shipment.